Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 In Continuous Integration after a code commit, the software is built and tested immediately.
 In a large project with many developers, commits are made many times during a day.
 With each commit code is built and tested.
 If the test is passed, build is tested for deployment.
 If the deployment is a success, the code is pushed to Production.
 This commit, build, test, and deploy is a continuous process, and hence the name continuous integration/deployment.

-In this CI tutorial, you will learn:
+In this CI document, you will learn:

 - [Development without CI vs. Development with CI](#development-without-ci-vs-development-with-ci)
 - [Difference between Compilation and Continuous Integration](#difference-between-compilation-and-continuous-integration)